shreya031031/read-me/README.md

-eate a new file .github/prompts/generate-notes.prompt.md with the following structure.
+reate a new file .github/prompts/generate-notes.prompt.md with the following structure.

 1. Frontmatter: